geoscixyz/gpg/content/gravity/gravity_introduction.rst

 Gravity Surveys
 ===============

 For applications at engineering, exploration and regional or continental geological scales, measurements of Earth's gravitational field are used to map subsurface variations in density.
-For geological materials, denisty ranges from nearly 0 kg/m\ :sup:`3`\  (for voids or snow, dust and similar materials) to roughly 8000 kg/m\ :sup:`3`\  for some rare minerals.
+For geological materials, density ranges from nearly 0 kg/m\ :sup:`3`\  (for voids or snow, dust and similar materials) to roughly 8000 kg/m\ :sup:`3`\  for some rare minerals.
 Most common geological materials are between 1800 and 3200 kg/m\ :sup:`3`\.

 .. figure:: ./images/grav_photo.jpg
     :align: right